ssciwr/research-software-directory-visualization/README.md

 Implemented in javascript and SVG using [svg.js](https://svgjs.dev/)

-## Online preview
+## Deployment

-On every commit to the main branch:

-- [deploy.yml](https://github.com/ssciwr/research-software-directory-visualization/actions/workflows/deploy.yml) action builds website & deploys to the [gh-pages](https://github.com/ssciwr/research-software-directory-visualization/tree/gh-pages) branch
+On every commit to the main branch, the [deploy.yml](https://github.com/ssciwr/research-software-directory-visualization/actions/workflows/deploy.yml) action builds website & deploys to gh-pages at [ssciwr.github.io/research-software-directory-visualization](https://ssciwr.github.io/research-software-directory-visualization/)
-- github pages hosts these files at [ssciwr.github.io/research-software-directory-visualization](https://ssciwr.github.io/research-software-directory-visualization/)

-## How to build and view locally
+## How to build and edit locally

 Initial setup: